Babarsa: Name origins

-In the middle of 1740 to 1750, the peasants attacked the city of Khirpai several times.
-Residents started leaving the area to escape from the attack of the Chardis.
-At that time, Edward Babarash, a Sahibabad, was defeated.
-After this incident, a local trader named Babarasa, who was grateful to Edward, presented food to Edward.
-Since then, the town has selected this sweet to be on its list of favorite sweets.
+In the middle of the eighteenth century, Khirpai were continuously attacked by Bargis.
+To escape they started to leave Khirpai, while some stayed back.
+An Englishman named Edward Babarasa helped the locals defeat the Bargis.
+After this incident, a local trader innovated this sweet to honour Edward.

 According to other sources, this sweet or fresh food was given to Emperor Babur in Delhi.
 Since then, its name has been Babarasa.
 However, there is no historical basis for the second theory.

 History

-Babasaheb is one of the sweet balls of Bengal.
+Bababorsha is one of the sweet balls of Bengal.
 This sweet is about 250 years old.
-The origin of these sweets before 1750 originates from the ancient habitation of Midnapur Khirpai.
+The origin of these sweets before 1750 originates from the ancient habitation of Khirpai (Ghatal).
 The name of this sweets comes from the name "Edward Babar".

 Cooking method

 Originally made from flour, milk and ghee, Babarsa is instead sometimes fried in daladea instead of ghee in the Magygandara market.
 They are kept in the mold to give it shape, and after this the juice is served at the time of the meal.
 Earlier, there was a tradition of covering this confection with honey.